SeidenGroup/siteadd/README.md

   some useful features like setting the time zone in the configuration enabled by template transforms done by site-specific configuration.
 * `-P`: Overrides the detected version of PHP.
+* `-c`: The path to the chroot to use as a prefix.
+Note that this does *not* actually chroot, but uses the PHP binaries from within the chroot.
+Must use with `-I` to work properly, and you almost certainly want `-P` with that.
 * `-C`: If the htdocs directory should be populated with the contents of another site.
 The other site must exist.
 * `-Y`: If the web server should start automatically.
 Default.